Review: Paul Weaver and the Soul Reaver by Sean McMurray

 In this exuberant YA romance from the critically acclaimed author of And They Lived…, a budding social media influencer sets out to win back his first love at a family wedding in an Italian lemon grove.

 Ever since he was a kid, Fielder Lemon’s large, opinionated Italian-American family has lived next to Ricky DeLuca and his large, opinionated Italian-American family.
 For almost as long, Fielder has known that he wants to marry Ricky one day.
-And he thought Ricky felt the same … Continue reading
+And he thought Ricky felt the same way-until … Continue reading

 Review: Love in 280 Characters or Less by Ravynn K. Stringfield